Kelleys Island, Ohio: Early European settlers

 During the War of 1812, the west shore of Cunningham Island was developed as a military rendezvous post by US General William Henry Harrison.
 In 1818, a man named Killam briefly attempted to start a logging company, but abandoned the island after the large steam-powered boat he used to transport wood to the mainland wrecked and sank.
 Around 1826, people slowly began settling on the island; by 1830, six families made up its entire population.

-About the year 1833, Ben Napier, a French-Canadian veteran of the War of 1812, claimed ownership of this "Cunningham Island" (and also nearby Put-in-Bay), through squatters rights.
+About the year 1833, Ben Napier, a Scottish-American veteran of the War of 1812, claimed ownership of this "Cunningham Island" (and also nearby Put-in-Bay), through squatters rights.
 Napier and his associates often bullied the incoming pioneer settlers, sometimes hijacking their cabins and stealing or killing their livestock.
 Napier was eventually legally ousted after the court system ruled that he had no ownership rights.
+In April 1842, he was sentenced to five years in the penitentiary for making false claims of ownership while under oath.
+Napier was the father of both Nelson Napier, captain of the PS Alpena when she sank with no survivors in October 1880, and Joseph Napier, a Life-Saving Service station keeper.